 Our program is certified as a Primary Stroke Center by the Healthcare Facilities Accreditation Program (HFAP).
 This designation means we meet or exceed high standards for stroke care.
 From emergency to transitional care, we are with you every step of the way.

 The best stroke treatment includes receiving clot-busting medications within three hours of your first symptoms.
-At Swedish Covenant Hospital, we consistently provide that treatment within one hour.
+At Swedish Hospital, we consistently provide that treatment within one hour.